A Complete Guide to Visiting Balandra Bay: Mexico’s Most Beautiful Beach

 It’s also possible to arrange a taxi to either drop you off, pick you up or take you both ways.
 Most taxi companies don’t speak English so you’ll need to brush up on your Spanish or ask your hotel or closest Tourist Information point to help you.
 Both Uber and taxi should cost about 150 pesos ($8) each way.

 You can also visit Balandra as part of a tour.
 Lots of tour companies offer trips to Balandra Bay from La Paz as either part of a land or sea tour, or as a stand-alone trip.
-This is our favourite option and you can find out more about available tours in the next section.
+This is our favourite option and you can find out more about available tours in the section below.

 Only licensed tour boats are allowed in the protected Balandra Bay